 Office.js add-ins are web apps that can interact with Excel.
-In its simplest form, they consist of just two files:
+In their simplest form, they consist of just two files:

 - Manifest XML file: This is a configuration file that is loaded in Excel (either manually during development or via the add-in store for production).
-It defines the Ribbon buttons and includes the URL to the backend/web server. - HTML file: The HTML file has to be served by a web server and defines either a visible task pane or commands that are directly linked to Ribbon buttons.
-There are more possibilities than just task panes and commands (see the official documentation), but we'll ignore them for the purpose of this introduction.
+It defines the Ribbon buttons and includes the URL to the backend/web server. - HTML file: The HTML file has to be served by a web server and defines the layout and functionality of the task pane as well as commands (commands are functions that are directly linked to Ribbon buttons).